duartegroup/autodE/doc/config.rst

   >>> Config.max_core = 4000

-Further, the parameters used in the calculations can be changed, e.g to change how the single point energies are calculated
+Further, the parameters used in the calculations can be changed, e.g to change how the single point energies are calculated to B3LYP/def2-TZVP in ORCA

 .. code-block:: python

+  >>> from autode.wrappers.keywords import SinglePointKeywords
-  >>> Config.ORCA.keywords.sp = ['SP', 'B3LYP', 'def2-TZVP']
+  >>> Config.ORCA.keywords.sp = SinglePointKeywords(['SP', 'B3LYP', 'def2-TZVP'])

 To add diffuse functions with the ma scheme to the def2-SVP default optimisation basis set for optimisations